ocfgaldino/ocfgaldino/README.md

      <img align="center" alt="postgres"  height="200" width="300" src="https://github.com/ocfgaldino/ocfgaldino.github.io/blob/master/images/boia_abrolhos_site.gif" />
     </div></td>
     <td width="10%">
       <p>This dashboard was created to monitoring the real-time data from a meteocean buoy (wave buoy) deployed near by Abrolhos Island, Bahia - Brazil.
 This buoy is one of many buoys of the project that I belong to in my currently work, at the Brazilian Hydrographic Center.
 This dash was created using Python and the awesome library Dash by Plotly.
-You can acess the website <a href="www.boia-abrolhos.herokuapp.com" target="_blank">here</a>.</p>
+You can acess the website at www.boia-abrolhos.herokuapp.com.</p>
     </td>
   </tr>
  </table>